eerimoq/moblin/README.rst

 Various
 =======

-SRT server that can receive and display stream:
+SRT server that can receive and display stream from MOBS:

 .. code-block::